Traditional Book Publishing FAQs for Authors

 Let’s use the example of one of my most successful clients, who signed a contract with a well-known university press and hired me to help him with his proposal and copy editing, which helped him get the contract:

-His publisher is paying for another round of copy editing, layout and interior design, the covers, publishing, printing, and distributing his book and ebook, sending out dozens of promotional copies, and printing and mailing fliers, and they have a sales rep to get his book in retail.
+His publisher is paying for another round of copy editing, layout and interior design, the covers, publishing, printing, and distributing his book and ebook, sending out dozens of promotional copies, and printing and mailing fliers, and they have a sales rep to get his book into retail outlets.

 The bigger-name publishers pay for more than the less-prominent ones.
 Something to consider.
 Some of the biggest publishers will do some advertising on the author’s behalf.
 Some of the smaller ones have a website, an online catalog, and an email list, and that’s all.